Are you a first-time homebuyer? Welcome to the bottom of the “property market food chain”. I have been there before, and it is tough!

 Simon isn’t a first home buyer, so he only gets a partial stamp duty concession on his home purchase and finds the perfect unit on Margaret Street in Brisbane for $555,000.
 He has around $75,000 in savings, so a little bit over 10%.

 Simon wants to capitalise or add the Lenders Mortgage Insurance to the loan amount so he doesn’t need to pay this up front.
 Here is a calculation of his costs.

 |Total Amount Required||$72,229|

-But having an opinion doesn’t make them right.
+But having an opinion doesn’t make anyone right.
 The same goes for market commentators on deciding on the right or the wrong time to buy.

 At the end of the day it’s not timing, but time in the market.

-In other words, while you might be getting mixed messages from the media about the market BOOMING, or being on the verge of collapse – but you should just disregard this and focus on your own long-term goals and not let short-term market conditions influence your longer-term lifestyle decisions.
+Rather than getting confusing messages from the media about the market BOOMING, or it being on the verge of collapse, just focus on your own long-term goals and do not be derailed by short-term market conditions.

 As you can see from this graph which has recorded Brisbane House Price growth since 1986, in the short term there were some drops in value or the market went sideways – but overall it has continued to increase over this 30 year period.

 If you do want to maintain an idea on the market movements, I recommend checking out Herron Todd White’s Monthly Property Review.

 This includes the National Property Clock, which details at what stage a property market is at from Peak of the Market to Bottom of the Market and everything in between.